pepers/SYSC3303-Project/Iteration4/src/README.txt

 	- 5. Edit a packet.
 		- 1. RRQ
 			- 1. make opcode invalid
-				- which RRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
-			- 2. change filename to 'DOESNTEXIST'
+			- 2. make filename invalid
-				- which RRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
 			- 3. make mode invalid
-				- which RRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
 		- 2. WRQ
 			- 1. make opcode invalid
-				- which WRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
-			- 2. change filename to 'DOESNTEXIST'
+			- 2. make filename invalid
-				- which WRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
 			- 3. make mode invalid
-				- which WRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
 		- 3. DATA
 			- 1. make opcode invalid
 				- which DATA (1st, 2nd, 3rd, etc.)